A Guide To Visiting Sella E Mosca Winery, Alghero

 The Wine Shop

-Needless to say, you should take the chance of buying lots of wine when visiting the Cantine Sella e Mosca.
+Needless to say, you should take the chance of buying a bottle or two of Sella e Mosca wine when visiting the estate.
 You can even have them delivered directly to your home address if you prefer.
 They surely make for a nice present and one of the best souvenirs from Sardinia.

 Sella e Mosca